-This means that we will act as an impartial person and attend site regularly to confirm that requests for payment from the contractor are correct with the stage of works and that work is being built in accordance with the approved plans and building contract.
+This means that we will act as an impartial party, regularly attending site to confirm that requests for payment from the contractor are correct with the stage of works and that work is being built in accordance with the approved plans and building contract.

 We will issue interim valuations, certificates and architect’s instruction for variations on the build.

 Once the building is complete we will issue a practical completion certificate, which you may require for insurance purposes or upon sale of the building.

 Following a year of use the building is usually revisited with the owner, builder and architect to review the use of the project and ascertain if there are any defects in the property.